Ticks and Prevention

 How do ticks spread disease?

-During its next meal, the tick will transmit that bacteria into the new host, through its saliva.
 Ticks may secrete saliva while feeding for two reasons:

 - It contains anaesthetic properties, which can help ticks avoid detection.
 That’s one of the reasons why people sometimes don’t remember a bite.